 - parenting classes

-In addition to unplanned pregnancies, many physicians now espouse elective abortion on demand as a standard of care for at-risk pregnancies.
-Often, medical professionals are quick to recommend abortion as a “final solution” for “defective” in utero babies.
-The Church works to provide support to parents facing a difficult prenatal diagnosis, and the Maryland Catholic Conference works to promote policies that advocate for life-affirming medical and social options.
+The Church also works to provide support to parents facing a difficult prenatal diagnosis, and the Maryland Catholic Conference works to promote policies that advocate for life-affirming care for children with life-limiting diagnoses.